sorelmitra/learn/verifit/Readme.md

 The directory structure can be inspected in `src/test` and has the following key items:

 - A subdirectory for each test suite or sub-suite, or whatever grouping makes sense for the project you're working on.
 E.g. `test/rest_api`.
-- In this subdirectory the following items appear:
+- In this subdirectory the following items are **required**:
     - `test_blah.py`: Test file containing at least one test _function_.
 		- `test_*()` _function_ inside the test file.
 The test case itself.
 It defines a name for the test, and the actual test code.
+    - For some types of tests, that's all we need.
+E.g. Web UI or Mobile don't usually use test input files.
+- For tests that require input and output data, we **may** add other files:
     - `test_*.json` is the file to input for the commands in the test case.
 It will be created manually based on the test requirements.
-    - `test_*-expected.json` is the expected output of the test command.
+    - `test_*-expected.json` is the expected output, or **snapshot**, of the test command.
 It will be created manually based on the test requirements.
-The easiest way is to actually execute the test, verify the result, and once you're sure it's good, copy it with this name.
+The easiest way is to actually execute the test, verify the result, and once you're sure it's good, *update the snapshot*.
     - `test_*-answer.json` is the output got during running.
 Once you verified it's correct, you can overwrite `test_*-expected.json` with it.
     - Any other file a test case might need.
+	- To *update the snapshot* do one of:
+		- Manually copy `test_*-answer.json` over `test_*-expected.json`
+		- Pass `updateSnapshot=True` to the `run_test()` function
+		- Set environment variable `UPDATE_SNAPSHOT` to `1` or `True` before executing `pytest`.

 ## Binary Data Support